 A BRIEF INTRODUCTION – SEE ALSO HERE

-As it was written in the 1970s some references to books, places and so on will now be incorrect or dated.
-Stylistic conventions have mainly been kept even though they may differ from today’s norms.
-This is also true of his Yiddish and Hebrew transcriptions.
-Yiddish words are in bold, words in other foreign languages are italicised and English equivalents/translations are in quotation marks.
-I have substituted chapter links for page references in the original manuscript and left out the extensive word lists and index compiled by my father.
+As it was written in the 1970s, some references to books, places and so on are now incorrect or dated.
+I kept his Yiddish and Hebrew transcriptions although they differ from orthodox versions.
+Yiddish words are in bold, words in other foreign languages are italicised and “English equivalents/translations” are in “quotation marks”.
+I substituted chapter links for page references in the original manuscript and left out his extensive word lists and index.

 Philip Witriol, November 2012

 More background on this book and other writings of Joseph Witriol can be found at http://philipwitriol.wordpress.com .
 I am happy for the work, or extracts from it, to be published elsewhere, but would appreciate acknowledgement of the author and a link to the original.
 The book is also online in the form of a single document here.